 Our Comprehensive, Individualized Programming Addresses the Specific Needs of Each Student

-Taking a comprehensive developmental approach, League School offers a broad range of curricula through four distinct programs.
+Taking a comprehensive developmental approach, League School offers a broad range of curricula through three distinct programs.
 Each program is designed to meet the varying strengths and needs of our diverse population.
 In addition to content area academics, each incorporates a full array of services, including speech and language, occupational therapy, behavioral and counseling services, and vocational services.
 Physical education, art, music, and cooking are also provided.

 Our Innovative, Integrated Educational Approach Helps Students Realize Their Full Potential